Cheltonne/Inception/README.md

     If you make any changes to the Dockerfile, run the following command to rebuild the services:

 make

-Conclusion

-This is a basic Docker Compose infrastructure that you can use as a starting point for your own projects.
-With this setup, you can easily spin up a development environment, run your tests, and deploy your application to production with minimal changes.

 ![inception grade 105/100](https://github.com/Cheltonne/Cheltonne/blob/main/inception%20grade.png?raw=true)